malakmagdy/malakmagdy/README.md

 ### Hi there, I'm Malak Magdy 👋
-I'm a Senior Computer Science Student at CIC Majoring in Mobile and Cloud Computing.
+I'm a Computer Science Student at CIC Majoring in Mobile and Cloud Computing.
 I have a great passion for Software Engineering and teaching.
-Cuurently I'm grawing my skills in app development and doing some problem solving.
+Curently I'm growing my skills in app development and doing some problem solving.

 <!--
 **malakmagdy/malakmagdy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.